angulardart/site-angulardart/src/angular/guide/router/index.md

 <img class="image-display" src="{% asset_path 'ng/devguide/router/crisis-center-list-2-tab.png' %}" alt="Crisis Center List" width="282">

-Select a crisis and the application takes you to a crisis editing screen.
+Select a crisis and the app takes you to a crisis editing screen.
 The _Crisis Detail_ appears in a child view on the same page, beneath the list.

 Alter the name of a crisis.